Poseidon (TV series): Production

-The drama was originally set for broadcast on SBS during the first half of 2011, starring Eric Mun and Kim Ok-bin in the roles of Kim Sun-woo and Lee Soo-yoon, respectively.
+The drama was originally set for broadcast on SBS during the first half of 2011, starring Eric Mun and Kim Ok-vin in the roles of Kim Sun-woo and Lee Soo-yoon, respectively.
 However they dropped out when production was halted after the Bombardment of Yeonpyeong incident in November 2010.
 Production company Annex Telecom transferred to a different network KBS, and filming resumed in August 2011 with the casting of Choi Siwon and Lee Si-young.